When it comes to these conditions, there are a few questions that often crop up.

 Does stopping fancying your partner sexually lead to erectile dysfunction?

 In long-term relationships that is very often the case.
 But it is important to remember, particularly once the man ages and gets past the age of 40, puts on a bit of weight, and has perhaps been smoking for a number of years, that physical factors can come into play as well.
+The factors can all contribute to a men experiencing premature ejaculation and erectile dysfunction in relationships.

 However, there are a lot of theories regarding the psychological causes of premature ejaculation.
 These may relate to an adverse early sexual experience where there was a lot of pressure to get it over and done with as quickly as possible.